Rather watch a video? Click here!

 Embedding goals in performance reviews

-There are many valuable areas to discuss in your performance reviews: career aspirations, functional expertise, development areas for role success, demonstration of values, ability to execute, quality of execution, etc. OKRs are among the many sources of information that help managers understand how an employee is performing and ensure employees understand what’s expected of them.
+There are many valuable areas to discuss in your performance reviews: career aspirations, functional expertise, development areas for role success, demonstration of values, ability to execute, quality of execution, etc. OKRs and KPIs are among the many sources of information that help managers understand how an employee is performing and ensure employees understand what’s expected of them.

 Your people will continuously be working on various activities and outputs to help your organization deliver its strategy.
 At Perdoo, we call these activities “Initiatives.”

 Initiatives push the organization toward an outcome, and therefore, are a great tool to evaluate employees’ contributions toward higher-level Objectives.
 They also tend to involve less collaboration than other types of goals (ie. OKRs and KPIs) and can be a great measure of individual employee performance.

 If you’re using a software like Perdoo, you could pull up the employee’s profile page or export it to have it in the meeting.
 Things to discuss:

 - Did they do a good job executing this OKR?

 - Have their efforts impacted this KPI positively?